ibuddieat/zk_libcod/doc/added_dvars.md

     * Default: 20700
     * Min.
 Value: 0
     * Max.
 Value: 65535
     * Effect: Port to use for communication to the authorize server (for player GUID calculation).
+Needs to be set on server startup via command line.
   * `sv_authorizeServer`
     * Type: String
     * Default: "cod2master.activision.com"
     * Effect: Hostname of the authorize server (for player GUID calculation) to communicate to.
+Needs to be set on server startup via command line.
   * `sv_authorizeTimeout`
     * Type: Integer
     * Default: 3000